BerringDC/BDC_qc/README.md

 #### Digit rollover test

-This is a special version of the spike test, which compares the measurements at the end of the profile to the adjacent measurement.
-Temperature at the bottom should not differ from the adjacent measurement by more than 1°C. Action: Values that fail the test should be flagged as bad data.
+Here we compare the measurements at the end of the profile to the adjacent measurement.
+Temperature at the bottom should not differ from the adjacent measurement by more than 1°C. Action: Values that fail the test should be flagged as bad data (4).

 | **Flags** | **Description** |
 | :---: | :---: |